The United Nations warns that “climate change is costing communities and countries dearly today and even more tomorrow.”

 The One Planet Fellowship is an opportunity for African scientists to share their context-specific knowledge with European scientists, for emerging European scientists to gain valuable exposure to the context within which scientific research is conducted on the continent, and for established scientists from Europe and Africa to invest in building the next generation of climate scientists.

-Most importantly, The One Planet Fellowship will build scientists’ skill in deploying a gender lens to analyse the potential of their research to bridge the gender gap in African agriculture, especially when it comes to access to new technology.
+Most importantly, The One Planet Fellowship will build scientists’ skills in deploying a gender lens to analyse the potential of their research to bridge the gender gap in African agriculture, especially when it comes to access to new technology.

 Implementation of One Planet Fellowship is led by AWARD and Agropolis Fondation and involves several activities: